cbeck88/spirit-po/README.md

 By contrast, the equivalent po-parser facility within the gettext project is the `libgettext-po` po-manipulation library.
-Sloccount counts the entire `libgettext-po` directory as `ansic:        29382 (98.35%)`, and the parser implementation itself is quite complex and difficult to separate from this.
+Sloccount counts the entire `libgettext-po` directory as `ansic:        29382 (98.35%)`, that is, 30kloc of ANSI C.
+The parser is only a piece of this, but it is also quite complex and difficult to separate from the rest of the code.
 (Which is partly why I made `libgettext-po`.)

 An in-depth explanation of the rationale for this library as compared to `libintl` and `boost::locale::gettext`, and specifically, the advantages